-If you would like a copy of the Officer’s Accident Report you may request this form in writing, or made in person, by postal mail, by fax, or through electronic mail.
+If you would like a copy of the Officer’s Accident Report you may request this form in writing, or by postal mail, by fax, or through electronic mail.
 Crash reports are not available until 3 business days after initial report

 Black and white copies/printouts may be charged .05 cents per page for single and double-sided when electronic records are not available.
 Materials that are not susceptible to ordinary means of reproduction may be assessed the actual charge to reproduce.
 However, no fee shall be assessed for requests requiring less than two hours time searching for, compiling, segregating, redacting and reproducing the record.

 Time to prepare and compile documents (in excess of 2 hours): $25 per hour of staff time searching, compiling, segregating, redacting and reproducing may be assessed.
 The RAO will provide a good-faith estimate of the cost of complying with the request in advance.